What Causes Commercial Odors?

 But the impact of smell doesn’t need to be negative.
 On the flip side, a good fragrance can foster positive associations in the minds of your customers.

-Think about a place you’ve gone that smelled good.
+Think about a place you’ve been that smelled good.
 Maybe it was a bakery that smelled like fresh pastries, a local store with lavender sachets on each shelf, or a relative’s house with a caramel spice candle.
 It’s easier to remember the locations that strike you as pleasant-smelling, and when you treat your odor problems, customers will view your business this way too.

-How to Eliminate Odors in Your Facility
+How to Eliminate Odors in a Commercial Facility

 The first step toward odor solutions is determining what kind of solution will work for your specific problem.

 First, consider where the odor is coming from.
-If it’s a continuous problem for the room as a whole, look into an odor-eliminating air freshener or a fragrance system.
-These solutions will treat odors in the air while also adding a pleasant fragrance to your space if desired.
+If it’s a continuous problem for the room as a whole, look into an odor-eliminating air freshener or a fragrance system.These solutions will treat odors in the air while also adding a pleasant fragrance to your space if desired.

 Meanwhile, if the odor comes from a specific area, such as a piece of furniture or a dumpster, invest in a product for odor spot treatment.
 This can mean a fabric refresher, a handheld odor eliminator, or another ready-to-use product targeted toward a specific area.